tateviktome/Face-parts-detection-through-Image-Processing/README.md

-# Face parts detection using Image Processing techniques
+# Face parts detection through Image Processing
 This is a project done in American University of Armenia for the course Image Proccessing (CS260).
 For the pdfs, please consider downloading since github doesn't show the whole pdf content.

 Project consists of 3 stages